 The military is a key example of how different economic activities work together.
 In Benin, the military relies on the primary sector for resource extraction, like minerals.
 The secondary sector is important too, as it involves the manufacturing of military equipment.
 The tertiary sector includes services provided by the military, while the quaternary sector focuses on research and development.
 Lastly, the quinary sector deals with high-level decision-making and strategy.

-In 2023, Benin’s military expenditure was $140.8 million, which is 0.56% of the country’s GDP.
+In 2023, Benin’s military expenditure was approximately $149 million, representing about 0.7% of the country’s GDP (SIPRI, 2023).
 The active military force consists of 7,250 personnel, resulting in about 1.1 active military members per 1,000 people.
 This data shows how the military connects with various economic activities in the country.

 International Trade of Benin